-Using git rebase Instead of git merge
+Using git rebase vs git merge — and When to Choose Each

 Using the "git merge" command is probably the easiest way to integrate changes from one branch into another.
 However, it's not your only option: "git rebase" offers another, slightly different way of integration.